 A food manufacturer introduces a new cereal and to launch it, buys time in grocery stores for sampling.
 TGI aprons and sampler cups are used with the new cereal’s logo printed on both products.
 The servers were so prominent in their attire that the cereal attracted four times the number of people as those drawn to the other testing booths.

 A national machinery manufacturer, who displays at many national trade shows, invites their key accounts to pre-show cocktail parties.
 One of the biggest problems at a cocktail party is juggling a drink in one hand and a plate of hors d’oeuvres in the other.
 For those who want to shake hands or eat, this is virtually impossible without growing a third hand.
-The manufacturer ordered TGI’s Third Hand Snack Trays, which hold both the drink and snacks, leaving the other hand free for business cards or handshakes.
+The manufacturer ordered TGI’s clear After Hours Tray and 1 piece Classic Crystal plastic wine glasses, which hold both the drink and snacks, leaving the other hand free for business cards or handshakes.
 They have ordered them throughout the year for nine different trade shows, imprinting each snack tray with a different trade show theme.

 A cookie manufacturer samples their cookies at malls across the country.
 The three-day event required that all the servers wear an apron each day.
 By the second day, cloth aprons would have looked soiled and very unprofessional.
 The TGI disposable apron costs less than a cloth apron and all the servers were able to present themselves professionally each day.